MinchinWeb/seafoam/README.rst

   ``TWITTER_USERNAME`` variables.
 HIDE_SITENAME = False
   Hide the sitename in the site navbar.
+IMAGE_PROCESS = {"article-feature": ["scale_in 848 848 True"], "index-feature": ["scale_in 263 263 True"],}
+  Used by the *image process* plugin.
+The "article-feature" and "index-feature" configurations are set by the included plugin if not set in your configuration to something else.
 INDEX_COPY_DATE
   Copyright date to display on the index page (homepage) of the site.
 JQUERY_JS_IN_HEAD = False